 The Group recognises right-of-use assets at the commencement date of the lease (i.e., the date the underlying asset is available for use).
-Right-of-use assets are measured at cost, less any accumulated depreciation and impairment losses, and adjusted for any remeasurement of lease liabilities.
+Right-of-use assets are measured at cost, less any accumulated certain to be exercised by the Group and payments depreciation and impairment losses, and adjusted for any remeasurement of lease liabilities.
 The cost of right-of-use assets includes the amount of lease liabilities recognised, initial direct costs incurred, and lease payments made at or before the commencement date less any lease incentives received.
 Unless the Group is reasonably certain to obtain ownership of the leased asset at the end of the lease term, the recognised right-of-use assets are depreciated on a straight-line basis over the shorter of its estimated useful life and the lease term.
 Right-of-use assets are subject to impairment.
 Right-of-use assets relate to land, plant, building and motor vehicles.